jMotif/sax-vsm_classic/README.md

 6.0 The classification accuracy table
 ------------
-The following table was obtained in automated mode using shown above DiRect sampler.
+The following table was obtained in automated mode when using DiRect-driven parameters optimization scheme.
 Note, that the minimal CV error is the same for a number of parameter combinations, the sampler breaks ties by choosing a parameters set with the smallest sliding window.

 | Dataset                 | Classes |  Length | Euclidean 1NN | DTW 1NN | SAX-VSM |
 |-------------------------|:-------:|:-------:|--------------:|--------:|--------:|